UNO-IST-Support/VM-Creation-For-UNO-Students/README.md

 ![powerOn](pictures/powerOn.png)
 <br/>

 ## If you have any issues with your VMWare products, creating a VM, or issues with the VM, please contact the professor first to verify any issues.
-If problem persists, please contant the Systems Office.
+If problem persists, please contact the Systems Office.